ad19/100-days-of-code/log.md

 ### Day 1: October 4, 2018

-**Today's Progress**: Starting again.
+**Today's Progress**: Starting the challenge again.
 My fourth attempt at the challenge.
 Today, Day 1, first I installed Julia 1.0.1 on CentOS.
+Then installed iJulia, a Julia-language backend combined with the interactive Jupyter.

 **Thoughts:**